What is an alcohol unit?

 *We will be updating all of our website and tools to reflect the new alcohol guidance announced on 8 January 2016*

 - Alcohol by volume

-- Measures and glass sizes
+- Spirit measures and wine glass sizes

 - Strategies for drinking less at home

 - Strategies for drinking less out and about

 New UK government guidelines state that the alcohol limit for men and women is the same.
 Both should not regularly drink more than 14 units per week to keep health risks from drinking alcohol low.

 Read more information on new UK government alcohol guidelines.